QuantEcon/lecture-python.myst/lectures/ge_arrow.md

 * Common expected utility preferences across agents

-* Common beliefs across agents
+* Common beliefs among agents

-* A constant relative risk aversion (CRRA)  one-period utility function that implies the existence of a representative consumer whose consumption process can be plugged into a formula for the pricing kernel for  one-step Arrow securities and thereby determine equilbrium prices before determining an equilibrium distribution of wealth
+* A constant relative risk aversion (CRRA)  one-period utility function that implies the existence of a representative consumer whose consumption process can be plugged into a formula for the pricing kernel for  one-step Arrow securities and thereby determine equilibrium prices before determining an equilibrium distribution of wealth

-Diverse endowments across agents provide motivations for individuals to want to reallocate consumption goods across time and Markov states
+* Differences in their  endowments make individuals want to reallocate consumption goods across time and Markov states

 We impose  restrictions that allow us to **Bellmanize** competitive equilibrium prices and quantities